ppoffice/hexo-theme-icarus/source/_posts/search/Insight.md

 ---

 {% quote %}
-From Icarus 2, you no longer need to install <code>hexo-generator-json-content</code> to be able to use the insight search.
+From Icarus 2.0.0, you no longer need to install <code>hexo-generator-json-content</code> to use the insight search plugin.
 {% endquote %}

 {% codeblock lang:yaml _config.yml %}